 - Free-look period: Any new policy you buy (or port to) now comes with the extended 30-day window

-- Claims process: If you or your family need to file a claim, the 30-day settlement mandate and interest-on-delay provision work in your favour
+- Claims process: If you or your family need to file a claim, the 15-day settlement mandate (45 days with investigation) and interest-on-delay provision work in your favour

 - Renewals and servicing: Now that Bima Sugam is live (launched September 2025), managing your policy is simpler through a centralized platform